Isicson/Connexion-Macro-Homosaurus/README.md

 These macros were written and tested using Connexion client version 3.1.8196.28365 on a PC running Windows 10 and Windows 11.
 Other configurations have not been tested for compatibility.

 The macro book file is: Homosaurus_subjects.mbk.
-For installation help read the pbd or docx file.
+For installation help read "Installing and setting up the Connexion Macro for Homosaurus - public version" file available in both .pdf and .docx formats.
+You can run the macrobook by choosing to run the the "MainMenu" macro in Connexion's Macro Manager, or binding it to a keypress or User tool button.

 Optional standalone macro book file: LGBTQ_genre_lit.mbk.
 For installation help read the docx file.
 This macro book codes the MARC for literature terms as 655_7s.
 It only includes the literature terms and can be bound as separate new keybind/button.